conda/ceps/cep-02.md

 ## Motivation

-Conda consists of many moving parts both in the `conda`/`conda-build` projects as well as external and 3rd party projects that rely on loose coupling with various technical and workflow mechanisms.
+Conda consists of many moving parts both in the `conda`/`conda-build` projects as well as additional and even 3rd party projects.
+It relies on loose coupling with various technical and workflow mechanisms.

-Conda would profit from an additional, generic plugin architecture that
+Conda would profit from a generic plugin architecture because it would

-* can cover use cases underserved at the moment,
+* cover use cases that are underserved at the moment,
-* would support a better distribution of code maintenance in the community,
+* support a better distribution of maintenance in the community,
-* would add the ability to extend specific pieces of Conda internals,
+* add the ability to extend Conda internals via official APIs
-* and reduce the effort needed by community members to contribute to the ecosystem.
+* and lower the barrier for contributions from other stakeholders in the Conda ecosystem.

 ## Implementation

 * Integrate [pluggy](https://pluggy.readthedocs.io/) or
-  [HookMan](https://github.com/ESSS/hookman) to host a set of hooks in Conda and allow external packages to provide plugins in addition to the default implementations.
+  [HookMan](https://github.com/ESSS/hookman) to host a set of hooks in Conda and allow external packages to provide plugins in addition to the default implementations shipped with Conda.

-* Especially for performance critical code paths the plugin architecture makes it possible to work on innovative alternatives instead of risking changes to the existing algorithm.
+* Especially for performance critical code paths the plugin architecture would make it possible to work on innovative solutions instead of risking changes to the existing stable implementation.

 ## Rationale

-Conda's architecture was not designed to extend it programmatically with an official plugin API and it would profit from learning from other tools in the Python ecosystem that have had plugins for years (e.g. pytest, tox).
+Conda's architecture was not designed to extend it programmatically with an official plugin API.
+It would profit from learning from other tools in the Python ecosystem that have had plugins for years (e.g. pytest, tox) and have a thriving well-maintained ecosystem.

-At the same time Conda's special role as a tool written in Python but existing in an ecosystem that tends to use the best tool for the job, means that the plugin architecture should eventually encompass other languages other than Python, too.
+At the same time Conda's special role as a tool written in Python but existing in an ecosystem that tends to use the best tool for the job, means that the plugin architecture should eventually allow handling programming languages and technologies other than Python.

-It's also in the best interest for the Conda project to provide the means to the community to innovate parts of the project to cater to the ever-evolving Scientific community and allow 3rd party contributors to use official APIs instead of work arounds and wrappers.
+It's also in the best interest for the health of the Conda project to provide the means for the community to create innovative plugins for Conda to cater to the ever-evolving Scientific community.
+Third party contributors should use official APIs instead of having to divert to workarounds and wrappers.

 The CLI for example can already be extended with any command on the `PATH` that follows the naming scheme `conda-([\w\-]+)$`